richardyhayashi/sqlalchemy-tut/README.md

 2. Working with Transactions and the DBAPI
 3. Working with Database Metadata
 4. Working with Data
 4a.
-Using Insert Statements
+Using INSERT Statements
 4b.
+Using SELECT Statements
 4c.
-5.
+5. Data Manipulation with the ORM
 6.